djbartolini/djbartolini/README.md

 My name is Daniel Bartolini!
 I'm a programmer from NC.

 - I write apps with attractive UIs and scalable, efficient backends
-- I have a passion for learning
+- I have a passion for learning new technologies
 - Current projects:
   - [Tech About It](https://github.com/djbartolini/tech-about-it) - A full-stack blog website where I host my blog posts
   - [Pseudo-ku](https://github.com/djbartolini/pseudo-ku) - A desktop Sudoku app with a built-in solver